szehon-ho/iceberg/format/spec.md

 2. For `float` and `double`, the value `-0.0` must precede `+0.0`, as in the IEEE 754 `totalOrder` predicate.
 NaNs are not permitted as lower or upper bounds.
 3. If sort order ID is missing or unknown, then the order is assumed to be unsorted.
 Only data files and equality delete files should be written with a non-null order id.
 [Position deletes](#position-delete-files) are required to be sorted by file and position, not a table order, and should set sort order id to null.
 Readers must ignore sort order id for position delete files.
 4. The following field ids are reserved on `data_file`: 141.
-5. For `geometry`, this a point composed of the min (lower_bound) or max (upper_bound) value of each dimension among all component points of all geometry objects for the file.
-These can be used for basic pruning only on geometry columns with planar edges.
+5. For `geometry`, this is a point.
+X = min value of all component points of all geometries in file when edges = PLANAR, westernmost bound of all geometries in file if edges = SPHERICAL.
+Y = max value of all component points of all geometries in file when edges = PLANAR, northernmost bound of all geometries if edges = SPHERICAL.
+Z is min value for all component points of all geometries in the file.
+M is min value of all component points of all geometries in the file.
+See Appendix D for encoding.
+6. For `geometry`, this is a point.
+X = max value of all component points of all geometries in file when edges = PLANAR, easternmost bound of all geometries in file if edges = SPHERICAL.
+Y = max value of all component points of all geometries in file when edges = PLANAR, southernmost bound of all geometries if edges = SPHERICAL.
+Z is max value for all component points of all geometries in the file.
+M is max value of all component points of all geometries in the file.
 See Appendix D for encoding.

 The `partition` struct stores the tuple of partition values for each file.
 Its type is derived from the partition fields of the partition spec used to write the manifest file.
 In v2, the partition struct's field ids must match the ids from the partition spec.